rigoudyg/climaf/doc/scripts/ccdfmxlheatc.rst

-ccdfmxlheatc1 : computes the heat content in the mixed layer (multi-variable input file)
+ccdfmxlheatc : computes the heat content in the mixed layer (multi-variable input file)
 -----------------------------------------------------------------------------------------

 Computes the heat content in the mixed layer (Joules/m2).
 This is the